CurveDocs/curve-docs/docs/fees/FeeCollector.md

 ???+ vyper "`FeeCollector.vy`"
     The source code for the `FeeCollector.vy` contract can be found on [:material-github: GitHub](https://github.com/curvefi/curve-burners/blob/main/contracts/FeeCollector.vy).
 The contract is written using [Vyper](https://github.com/vyperlang/vyper) version `0.3.10`.

-    This version of `FeeCollector` is only deployed on the following chains, as CowSwap is only deployed on these chains:
+    This version of `FeeCollector` is only deployed on the following chains, as CoWSwap is only deployed on these chains:

     - :logos-ethereum: Ethereum at [`0xa2Bcd1a4Efbd04B63cd03f5aFf2561106ebCCE00`](https://etherscan.io/address/0xa2Bcd1a4Efbd04B63cd03f5aFf2561106ebCCE00)
     - :logos-gnosis: Gnosis at [`0xBb7404F9965487a9DdE721B3A5F0F3CcfA9aa4C5`](https://gnosisscan.io/address/0xBb7404F9965487a9DdE721B3A5F0F3CcfA9aa4C5)